 In the early years of the twentieth century, for example, conservative justices employed an aggressive form of judicial activism to invalidate a broad range of progressive legislation.
-During the Lochner era,33 which lasted for some forty years,34 the Supreme Court invoked "economic substantive due process" in the name of protecting the "liberty of contract" to invalidate more than 150 state and federal laws regulating such matters as child labor, the insurance industry, banks, minimum wages, maximum hours, the rights of labor, and the transportation industry.35 Progressive critics of the Lochner-era jurisprudence, like Felix Frankfurter, concluded that judicial activism was presumptively illegitimate and unwarranted.
-The only principled stance for a responsible justice, he argued, was judicial restraint.36 activism is wrong, but because Lochner was not an appropriate situation for judicial activism.
+During the Lochner era, which lasted for some forty years, the Supreme Court invoked "economic substantive due process" in the name of protecting the "liberty of contract" to invalidate more than 150 state and federal laws regulating such matters as child labor, the insurance industry, banks, minimum wages, maximum hours, the rights of labor, and the transportation industry.
+Progressive critics of the Lochner-era jurisprudence, like Felix Frankfurter, concluded that judicial activism was presumptively illegitimate and unwarranted.
+The only principled stance for a responsible justice, he argued, was judicial restraint.

+Other critics of Lochner, however, took away a very different lesson.
+In their view, Lochner was wrong not because judicial activism is wrong, but because Lochner was not an appropriate situation for judicial activism.
 It was this view that Chief Justice Harlan Fiske Stone set forth in 1938 in his famous footnote #4 in United States v.
-Carolene Products Co.37 While burying the doctrine of economic substantive due process, Stone at the same time suggested that "there may be narrower scope for operation of the presumption of constitutionality when legislation...restricts those political processes which can ordinarily be expected to bring about repeal of undesirable legislation" or when it discriminates "against discrete and insular minorities" in circumstances in which it is reasonable to infer that prejudice, intolerance, or indifference might seriously have curtailed "the operation of those political processes ordinarily to be relied upon to protect minorities."38
+Carolene Products Co.
+While burying the doctrine of economic substantive due process, Stone at the same time suggested that "there may be narrower scope for operation of the presumption of constitutionality when legislation...restricts those political processes which can ordinarily be expected to bring about repeal of undesirable legislation" or when it discriminates "against discrete and insular minorities" in circumstances in which it is reasonable to infer that prejudice, intolerance, or indifference might seriously have curtailed "the operation of those political processes ordinarily to be relied upon to protect minorities."38